boerenboodschap/frontend/README.md

 - [ ] location and radius input
 - [ ] Farms in my area
 - [ ] Toggle button to switch to products in my area
+- [ ] Filter on dairy, vegetables etc

 ### Farm